 A. The student should identify a faculty sponsor and department in which to work during their sophomore year if possible.
 The faculty sponsor must have an appointment in the USA College of Medicine.

-B. The research project proposal (as defined in the Application) must be submitted to the Chair of the Research Honors Committee between the end of the freshman year and December 15 of the junior year.
+B. The research project proposal (as defined in the Application) must be submitted to the Chair of the M.D. with Research Honors Committee between the end of the freshman year and December 15 of the junior year.
 Early submission is strongly recommended.
-Within 4 weeks of submission of the proposal, the applicant should make a short presentation to the committee describing the proposal and the timeline for its completion.
+Within 4 weeks of submission of the proposal, the applicant will make a short presentation to the committee describing the proposal and the timeline for its completion.

 C. The student must submit a progress report, co-signed by the mentor, to the committee prior to December 15 of the senior year of medical school.